Piero Scaruffi's academic Biography

 He has organized several interdisciplinary cultural events in the Bay Area.
 The Leonardo Art Science Evenings (LASERs) started in january 2008.
-By 2012 LASERs were being held at 30 universities worldwide, and Piero was personally running the ones at University of San Francisco, Stanford University (both chaired by him in person) and in Washington DC at the National Academy of Science.
+By 2018 LASERs were being held at 30 universities worldwide, and Piero was personally running the ones at University of San Francisco and Stanford University.
 Stanford hosted an interdisciplinary panel with scientists, thinkers, innovators and artists that became the SMMMASH (Stanford Multimedia Multidisciplinary Meetings of the Arts, Sciences and Humanities) in 2012.
 Also in 2012 Piero was invited to give the inaugural talk at San Jose State University's New Media Visionaries Speaker Sieries http://www.newmediavisionaries.org/_html/speak01.html In 2014 Piero founded the Life Art Science Tech (LAST) festival.
 By 2018 there had been five editions, two of which in collaboration with Stanford and one with San Jose State University.

 In 2012 he published his first books on the Visual Arts: "A Visual History of the Visual Arts - Part 2: From Abstract Art to Conceptual Art" and "A Visual History of the Visual Arts - Part 1: From Impressionism to Surrealism" (2012).

 For an introduction to his research, you can consult his research program.

 For a more detailed description of his work in the computer industry, you can check out his computer resume

 For a more comprehensive biography, see his personal website

 For a list of publications, check out his personal bibliography .